 Patents vs. implementation

-Nabil el Berr emphasised that ‘great ideas are nothing without implementation.’
+Nabil el Berr emphasized that “great ideas are nothing without implementation.”
 While patents and legal protections are important, they do not replace the need for a clear business plan, a good marketing strategy and effective customer acquisition.
 Investors value a team’s ability to successfully bring the product to market and generate revenue, rather than the mere idea itself.

-Nabil emphasised that a mixture of legal, technical and organisational measures is the be-all and end-all.
-‘Anyone who doesn’t think in all three dimensions is playing Russian roulette with their business idea.’
+Nabil emphasized that a mixture of legal, technical and organizational measures is the be-all and end-all.
+“Anyone who doesn’t think in all three dimensions is playing Russian roulette with their business idea.”
 A clever combination of these elements often determines success or failure.

 Conclusion